Ray0737/M.4_Final_Project/README.md

 ## Benefits:

-All of your task will be oriented and you will have less chances of missing out works.
-You will have better time management thus you can find time to go hangouts with your friends more easily.
+All of your task will be oriented and you will have less chances of missing out works or events.
+You will have better time management thus you can find time to go hangouts with your friends more easily too.

 ## Features:

 A Graphical User Interface (GUI) coded in Python using Tkinter module.
 The program featured a task and event memo.
 Both task and event memo are able to add details such as: Notes, Dates, Priority, Associates, Subject, and Current Progress.
 All data are display in a tree view panel.
-While working
+While working.
 The program can also save the data that each individual had keyed in by using the JSON and OS module.

 ## Further Improvements: